Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 		break
 ```
 Each iteration of the loop calls two functions: remove_orphans_technique and single_appearances_technique.
-Their task is to successively delete unnecessary notes and complete a sudoku.
+Their task is to successively delete unnecessary notes and complete the sudoku.
 The loop ends when the functions doesn't change anything anymore.
 It means the sudoku is solved or can't be solved using this technique.
 After the loop we check if that sudoku is solved correctly (so we check also if is solved at all).
 ```python